ericnjanga/react__therock-fanclub/README.md

 [See the branch here](https://github.com/ericnjanga/react__therock-fanclub/tree/routes-shell-auth).
 The steps:
 - Using [React Router](https://github.com/ReactTraining/react-router) to setup routes
+  - Unauthenticated users:
+    - They only have access to 2 pages: login and terms and conditions routes
+    - When they log in (so get authenticated), they must be immediately redirected to the home route
+  - Authenticated users:
+    - They have access to all pages, except login
+    - When they log out (so gets unauthenticated), they must be immediately redirected to the login route, regardless of the current route
 - Organize the layout into components
 - Setup a shell login/logout system to simulate layout change (state change) when user authenticates in/out